Ripolin/klap/README.md

 Controller behavior summary:

 - On create: the operator attempts to add the entry to the remote LDAP server.
 If the entry exists, it records the remote `entryUUID` in status.
-- On update: if `status.entryUUID` exists the operator will locate the remote entry by `entryUUID` and reconcile attribute changes; `initAttributes` are ignored on updates.
+- On update: if `status.entryUUID` exists the operator will locate the remote entry by `entryUUID` and reconcile attribute
-- On delete: if `spec.prune` is true the operator will delete the remote LDAP entry before removing the finalizer.

-Important: Do not set operational attributes (for example: createTimestamp, modifyTimestamp, entryUUID) in `initAttributes` or `attributes`.
+Important: Do not set operational attributes (for example: createTimestamp, modifyTimestamp, entryUUID) in `attributes`.
 These attributes are managed by the LDAP server and may be rejected, ignored or overwritten.
 Use non-operational attributes (for example `description`, `location`, `title`) for initial metadata.

 #### Server secret expected keys